JasonTuyen/personal-site/src/pages/posts/personal-website.md

 ### Design
-After desciding how I would build my website, I set out to create a rough draft design.
+After deciding how I would build my website, I set out to create a rough draft design.
 I used Figma to design my wireframe mockups and was able to create mockups in a few hours.
 As you can see, in the end I didn't copy the design exactly, but rough drafts are more of a guideline and estimate anyways.